httpwg/http-extensions/draft-ietf-httpbis-immutable.md

 ## About Intermediaries

-An immutable response has the same semantic meaning whe received by proxy clients as it does when received by User-Agent based clients.
+An immutable response has the same semantic meaning when received by proxy clients as it does when received by User-Agent based clients.
 Therefore proxies SHOULD skip conditionally revalidating fresh responses containing the immutable extension unless there is a signal